Supremes: The Pioneers of Motown Pop

 Breakthrough

-The Supremes' fortunes changed dramatically in 1964 with the release of "Where Did Our Love Go."
+The Supremes' fortunes changed dramatically in 1964 with the release of "Where Did Our Love Go".
 The song, written and produced by the legendary Holland-Dozier-Holland team, became their first number-one hit on the Billboard Hot 100.
-This success ignited a historic streak, making them the first American group to achieve five consecutive number-one singles, including "Baby Love" and "Stop!
-In the Name of Love."
+This breakthrough launched a historic run, with the next four singles—"Baby Love", "Come See About Me", "Stop!
+In the Name of Love", and "Back in My Arms Again"—also reaching number one.

 Key tracks

-Where Did Our Love Go — This 1964 single broke the group's commercial drought, becoming their first number-one pop and R&B hit and launching their iconic era.
+Where Did Our Love Go — This 1964 single was the group's first number-one hit, breaking their streak of commercial failures and defining their signature sound.

 Baby Love — The immediate follow-up to their first hit, this song also reached number one and earned the group its first Grammy nomination.

-You Can't Hurry Love — This 1966 hit, built on a gospel-inspired rhythm, showcased the group's maturing sound and became another chart-topper.
+You Can't Hurry Love — This 1966 release showcased a more sophisticated soul sound and became their ninth number-one single.

-You can hear the timeless music of The Supremes on radio stations featured on our website.
-Listeners can discover their legendary catalog through the classic soul and pop stations available on onairium.com.
+Listeners can discover the timeless music of The Supremes on a variety of radio stations featured on our website.
+Tune in to onairium.com to hear their legendary hits on classic soul and pop history stations that keep their groundbreaking sound on the airwaves.